Long, wavy hair. Classic bobs.

 Communication is key.
-I’ll ask about particular trouble areas and find out more about the client’s daily life and routine, using descriptive words and photos to better understand what the client is going for.
+I ask about particular trouble areas and find out more about the client’s daily life and routine, using descriptive words and photos to better understand what the client is going for.
 I always recommend bringing a photo (or three!) to your consultation so that we know we’re both on the same page.
-Pictures really are worth a thousand words?
+Pictures really are worth a thousand words.

 What's the best hair advice you've ever been given?

-Instead of drying your hair with a towel, use a T-shirt instead.
-The T-shirt will absorb excess water while also preventing frizz.
-Because t-shirts don’t have the roughness of towels, the water sinks into the fabric without roughing up your hair.
-Microfiber towels have a similar smoothing effect.
+Use a t-shirt or microfiber towel to dry your hair.
+Unlike towels, which can be rough on your hair, the water sinks into the fabric without making your hair frizz.
 This method is great for curly-haired folks who are all too familiar with frizzy hair fiascos.
 It’ll get your hair dry without disrupting your natural curl pattern.

 What inspired you to become a hairstylist?

-I'm an artist to my core, so when I first discovered the cosmetology field, it was easy to see hair as another medium for imagination.
-Being a hairstylist lets me live authentically by creating wearable art for clients every day.
+I'm an artist to my core, so when I first discovered the cosmetology field, it was easy to see that hair was another medium for imagination.
+Being a hairstylist lets me live authentically by creating wearable art for my clients every day.

 Tell us about your education and professional experience.

-Since my first salon job as an assistant at age 15, I’ve worked in the field for over a decade.
-I got my license in 2009 but my education didn’t stop there.
-I constantly seek out opportunities to learn more.
-As a stylist, I’ve been fortunate to work with clients from a wide range of background, which has been an education in itself.
+I’ve worked in the field for over a decade, ever since my first salon job as an assistant at age 15.
+I constantly seek out opportunities to learn more about my art.
+As a stylist, I’ve been fortunate to work with clients from a wide range of backgrounds, which has been an education in itself.
 I was also lead hairstylist and colorist for a local TV news station, so I understand how hair color presents on film and in photos.
-I use this expertise now to help bridal clients find the right color for their special day.
+I use this expertise to help bridal clients find the right color for their special day.